Rami24t/celestial-bodies-database-project/README.md

-My solution to the build a postgresql celestial bodies (freeCodeCamp database project challenge).
+My solution to the build a celestial bodies postgresql database project challenge (from freeCodeCamp).